Sandwich First Baptist Church

 The Sandwich First Baptist Church is a Black Baptist church located in the Sandwich neighbourhood of Windsor, Ontario, Canada.
 It was established to serve a community of refugees who had fled slavery on the Underground Railroad.
 The congregation was founded around 1840, and the current church building was constructed in 1851.
 It was designated a National Historic Site of Canada in 1999.
+The Sandwich First Baptist Church School was a 19th-century segregated Black school located in Windsor, Ontario, associated with the historic Sandwich First Baptist Church.
+Operating during a time of widespread racial discrimination in Canada, the school was established to provide basic education to Black children who were often excluded from local public schools.
+The church itself was a key stop along the Underground Railroad, and the school played a parallel role in offering literacy and religious instruction to families who had escaped slavery in the United States.
+The school reflects early efforts by Black Canadians to build autonomous community institutions in the face of structural exclusion.